Aboriginal Tourism Grant Program

 Appropriate approval of the appropriate land council or other land management authority of land or site access must be provided as part of the application.
 Quotes detailing the cost of the proposed project and/or activity are to be included as part of the application.

 For more information regarding the Northern Territory Aboriginal Tourism Strategy or the NT Aboriginal tourism sector, please contact the team at [email protected] and 08 8951 8518.

-The ATGP Round 1 providing $200,000 of grant funding in the 2019-20 financial year and received 48 applications.
+ATGP Round 1 provided $200,000 of grant funding in the 2019-20 financial year, with 48 applications were received.
 Following a panel review process, 13 Aboriginal owned businesses from across the Northern Territory received grants.